 Theses and master's writing projects are capstone experiences in which candidates for the M.A. in English integrate the ideas and skills developed through their courses and independent reading.
 For clarification: a final project is not submitted to the Graduate School for approval, whereas a thesis is submitted to the Graduate School for final approval and subsequently archived in the Student Digital Commons.
 Such projects/theses are written after all or nearly all other degree requirements have been fulfilled.
 Students are encouraged, however, to begin thinking about topics and goals for these experiences as they proceed through coursework.

-Guidelines and contract forms for theses and master's writing projects are found in the Graduate Student Handbook.
-These vary depending on a student's area of concentration and so are included in program sections.
+Guidelines and contract forms for theses and master's writing projects can be found in the Forms Library.
 These forms are officially modified versions of the generic forms in the Graduate School Thesis Manual and should be used in place of those forms.

 The work for the thesis must be conducted under the ongoing supervision of a thesis director and second reader.
 Three hours of thesis credit (ENGL 692) apply towards the master's degree.

 The Graduate School has provided a Thesis Manual to guide students embarking on this process.
-But remember that we have our own modified versions of the forms included in the manual.
+But remember that we have our own modified versions of the forms.

 The following are some general procedures that all students who elect to do a thesis should follow: